Herbie can be used from the command-line or from the browser. This page covers using Herbie from the command line.

 The Herbie shell lets you interact with Herbie: you type in input expressions and Herbie prints their more accurate versions.
 Run the Herbie shell with this command:

 herbie shell Herbie 1.4 with seed 2098242187 Find help on https://herbie.uwplse.org/, exit with Ctrl-D herbie>

 Herbie prints a seed, which you can use to reproduce a Herbie run, and links you to documentation.
 Then, it waits for inputs, which you can type directly into your terminal in FPCore format:

 herbie> (FPCore (x) (- (+ 1 x) x)) (FPCore (x) ...
 1.0)

 Herbie suggests that

 The Herbie shell makes it easy to play with different expressions and try multiple variants, informed by Herbie's advice.

-Alternatively, you can run Herbie on a file with multiple expressions in it, producing the output expressions to a file.
+Alternatively, you can run Herbie on a file with multiple expressions in it, writing Herbie's versions of each to a file.
 This mode is intended for use by scripts.

 The output file